 Sunday mornings are the focal point of the people of God in their life of worship.
 The people of Grace gather together to celebrate our Lord Jesus Christ’s resurrection from the dead “‘on the first day of the week” (Mark 16:9).
 Through Word and Sacrament, people are brought to faith, nurtured and strengthened in faith, and equipped to be witnesses of God’s love and grace in Christ Jesus out in the world.
 During worship, God’s people receive from God His wonderful blessings, and in gratitude the people offer their praises and thanksgiving through liturgy, song, and prayer.
 Worship is held at 8am in the Chapel every Sunday except Easter.
 10:30am worship is held in the main sanctuary from Palm Sunday through New Year’s Eve and in the Chapel from New Year’s Day until Palm Sunday.

-The Sacrament of Holy Communion is celebrated at 8am on the 2nd and 4th Sundays of the month, and at 10:30 A.M. on the 1st and 3rd Sundays of the month.
+The Sacrament of Holy Communion is celebrated at 8 a.m. and at 10:30 a.m. every Sunday of the month.

 What we at Grace believe about Holy Communion:

 - We believe that Holy Communion is a Means of Grace through which Jesus offers, seals, and delivers to us the forgiveness of sins.

 - We believe that when the bread and wine are set apart (consecrated) with the Word of God, Jesus joins Himself to the bread and wine in such a way as to give us His true body and His true blood for the forgiveness of our sins and strengthening of our faith.

 - We believe that in Holy Communion we are also remembering and proclaiming the one sacrifice Jesus made on Calvary’s cross over 2000 years ago to pay for all sins of all time, proclaiming His death until His glorious return on the Last Day.